karun100/NGINX-As-Reverse-Proxy-On-AWS-EC2-For-Application-Nodes-Hosting-Golang-App/README.md

 ```
 sudo apt-get install -y nginx
 ```
 - Check the status of nginx installed using below command.
-Also on trying to access EC2 DNS hostname in a web browser on port 8484, it shows ‘Welcome to nginx!’.
+Also on trying to access EC2 DNS name in a web browser on port 8484, it shows ‘Welcome to nginx!’.
 This means that nginx is running

 ```
 sudo systemctl status nginx